 About the Regenstrief Institute and LOINC

-The Regenstrief Institute is a distinguished medical research organization dedicated to improving the quality and effectiveness of health care.
+Theis a distinguished medical research organization dedicated to improving the quality and effectiveness of health care.
 The institute is the home of internationally recognized centers of excellence in biomedical and public health informatics, aging, and health services and health systems research.
 Institute investigators are faculty members of the Indiana University School of Medicine, other schools at Indiana University-Purdue University Indianapolis, or Purdue University.

-LOINC was initiated in 1994 by the Regenstrief Institute and developed by Regenstrief and the LOINC committee because there was a growing trend to send clinical data electronically from laboratories and other data producers to hospitals, physician's offices, and payers who use the data for clinical care and management purposes.
+was initiated in 1994 by the Regenstrief Institute and developed by Regenstrief and the LOINC committee because there was a growing trend to send clinical data electronically from laboratories and other data producers to hospitals, physician's offices, and payers who use the data for clinical care and management purposes.
 LOINC was created to provide a common language (set of identifiers, names, and codes) for clinical and laboratory observations.
 The current version of LOINC includes more than 76,000 terms, including laboratory tests, clinical measures like vital signs and anthropomorphic measures, clinical document titles, standardized survey instruments and more.